Find Grad Schools

 7 Yearly Graduations

 The 9th most popular school in the country for nuclear engineering majors who are seeking their doctor's degree is University of Wisconsin - Madison.
+Each year, around 44,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-During the 2020-2021 academic year, 7 people received their doctor's degree in nuclear engineering from UW - Madison.
+During the most recent year for which we have data, 7 people received their doctor's degree in nuclear engineering from UW - Madison.
+Around 11% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 6 Yearly Graduations

 The 12th most popular school in the country for nuclear engineering majors who are seeking their doctor's degree is Ohio State University - Main Campus.
-Each year, around 61,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,018 per year, while in-state graduate students, on average, pay $11,560 per year.
-For the 2020-2021 academic year, 6 doctor's degrees were handed out to nuclear engineering majors at Ohio State.
+The average in-state tuition for full-time undergraduates is $11,525 per year, while in-state graduate students, on average, pay $12,092 per year.
+During the most recent year for which we have data, 6 people received their doctor's degree in nuclear engineering from Ohio State.

 #13